Yet Another Marketing Technology for B2B Marketers to Worry About?

 - Performance management: The ultimate test of ABM programs is whether investments in account-based marketing outperform more generalized marketing efforts.
 ABM platforms include functionality aimed at evaluating the performance of specific accounts, including attributing sales and marketing outcomes to activation efforts.

-Like any technology, an ABM platform only creates value if the foundational ingredients for a successful ABM program are in place.
+- The takeaway: Like any technology, an ABM platform only creates value if the foundational ingredients for a successful ABM program are in place.
 These foundational ingredients include clear ABM strategies, robust ABM processes, effective data hygiene and governance and a cultural commitment to making marketing-and-sales collaboration a core organizational competency.
 If that describes your organization, and your aspirations include scaling your ABM program, then 2020 might be the year to consider piloting an ABM platform — even at the risk of adding complexity to your marketing technology management challenges.